srushe/indieweb-authorship/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/srushe/indieweb-authorship.
+Bug reports and patches are welcome at https://code.deeden.co.uk/indieweb-authorship.

 ## License